Lacr1ma/flogin/Documentation/Introduction/Support/Index.rst

 Need Support?
 =============
-There are various ways to get support for EXT:login!
+There are various ways to get support for EXT:flogin!

 Slack
 -----